Gdoc/Admin

 Where are same-sex marriages legal?

-This map shows in green all the countries where same-sex marriage is legal.
+This map shows all the countries where same-sex marriage is legal, or civil unions are possible.

-Many of the countries that allow same-sex marriage are in Western Europe.
+Some of the first countries to allow same-sex marriage were in Western Europe.
 But same-sex marriage is also legal in other parts of the world, especially in North and South America.

 The rate of adoption of marriage equality legislation over time gives us some perspective on just how quickly things have changed.
-The first chart shows that in the year 2000, same-sex marriage was not legal in any country – two decades later it was legal in many more.
+The chart shows that in the year 2000, same-sex marriage was not fully legal in any country, and partially legal (such as through civil unions) in only a handful of countries.
+Two decades later, it was legal in many more.

-Changes in attitudes towards homosexuality are one of the key factors that have enabled the legal transformations that are making same-sex marriage increasingly possible.10
+Changes in attitudes towards homosexuality are one of the key factors that have enabled the legal transformations that are making same-sex marriage increasingly possible.

-Marriage trends show that social institutions can, and often do change quickly
+Marriage trends show that social institutions can change quickly

 Across the world, fewer people are choosing to marry, and those who do marry are, on average, doing so later in life.
-The underlying drivers of these trends include the rise of contraceptives, the increase of female participation in labor markets (as we explain in our article here), and the transformation of institutional and legal environments, such as new legislation conferring more rights on unmarried couples.12
+The underlying drivers of these trends include the rise of contraceptives, the increase of female participation in labor markets (as we explain on our topic page on Women’s Employment), and the transformation of institutional and legal environments, such as new legislation conferring more rights on unmarried couples.

 These changes have led to a broad transformation of family structures.
-In the last decades, many countries have seen an increase in cohabitation, and it is becoming more common for children to live with a single parent, or with parents who are not married.
+In the last decades, many countries have seen an increase in unmarried partners cohabitating, and it is becoming more common for children to live with a single parent or with parents who are not married.

 These changes have come together with a large and significant shift in people’s perceptions of the types of family structures that are possible, acceptable, and desirable.
 Perhaps the clearest example of this is the rise of same-sex marriage.

-The de-institutionalization of marriage and the rise of new family models since the middle of the 20th-century show that social institutions that have been around for thousands of years can change very rapidly.
+The changing role of marriage and the rise of new family models since the middle of the 20th-century show that social institutions that have been around for thousands of years can change very rapidly.

 How have divorce rates changed over time?
 Are divorces on the rise across the world?